-What is Community Paramedic?
+What is Community Paramedicine?

 Similar initiatives in the United States and around the world have generated remarkable results.
 Today’s Community Paramedic Program combines all of the best practices and lessons learned from these programs.

 All ECPS community paramedics are board certified by the International Board of Specialty Certifications (IBSC) and are endorsed by the State of Colorado as Community Paramedics.
 The Colorado standards for Community Paramedic license endorsement exceeds national standards.